Oakland County Surgeon Answers

 Only rarely in breast implant surgery is a “drain” tube used.
 However if a breast lift is performed at the same time, one drain in each breast may sometimes be required.

 Generally you can remove the gauze dressings the day after surgery.
 But tape or adhesive strips that are directly on the incision, should NOT be removed.
 Only let the Dr. remove them, or let them fall off naturally.
 If any drains are used, they generally must stay in until the drainage is less than 25 ml per drain in a twenty four hour period.

 Dr. Ali will will send you home with detailed instructions for your after-care.
 And our office will schedule follow up appointments for removal of the adhesives, as well as the drains if they are used.

 Top Oakland County Breast Implant Surgeon

 Top surgeon Dr. Ali has provided breast implant surgery for thousands of satisfied patients across Oakland County.
-If you are considering breast implant surgery, he will be happy to offer you a free consultation to answer any additional questions you may have about breast implant surgery.
+If you are considering breast implant surgery, he will be happy to offer you a consultation to answer any additional questions you may have about breast implant surgery.